Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Karrinyup's median income among taxpayers is $65,850.
-The average income in the suburb is $94,089.
-This places Karrinyup among the highest income suburbs in Australia.
-In comparison, Greater Perth has a median income of $60,748 and an average income of $80,248.
-Based on Wage Price Index growth since financial year 2023, current estimates for Karrinyup's median income would be approximately $72,185 by September 2025, with the average estimated to reach around $103,140 during the same period.
-Census data indicates that household, family, and personal incomes in Karrinyup all rank highly nationally, between the 77th and 89th percentiles.
-Income distribution shows that the largest segment comprises 28.0% of residents earning $4,000 or more weekly, which is different from the surrounding region where the $1,500 - $2,999 category predominates at 32.0%.
-Economic strength in Karrinyup is evident with 41.7% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-Housing accounts for 13.4% of income, and strong earnings place residents within the 90th percentile for disposable income.
+The suburb of Karrinyup has a high national income level according to AreaSearch aggregated ATO data for financial year 2023.
+The median income among taxpayers in Karrinyup is $65,850 and the average income stands at $94,089.
+This compares with Greater Perth's figures of $60,748 and $80,248 respectively.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Karrinyup would be approximately $72,185 (median) and $103,140 (average) as of September 2025.
+Census data shows that household, family, and personal incomes in Karrinyup rank highly nationally, between the 77th and 89th percentiles.
+Income distribution reveals that 28.0% of locals fall into the $4000+ category, unlike broader area trends where 32.0% fall within the $1,500 - 2,999 range.
+A substantial proportion of high earners (41.7% above $3,000/week) indicates strong economic capacity throughout the district.
+Housing accounts for 13.4% of income while strong earnings rank residents within the 90th percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income